The Most Cherished Book In Whiting and Robertsdale?

 Today it still holds monthly meetings that begin with the praying of the Rosary followed by a business session and refreshments.

 In St. John’s early days, parish men, but not women, could belong to the Holy Name Society as well as the Knights of Columbus.
-Robertsdale’s Carol Vargo, a third generation Society member of more than forty years and a former board member, recalls that, “Back in the day, I think this was a group for women to not only pray the rosary but to talk about raising a family, running a household, etc. They were each other’s ‘therapists.’
+Robertsdale’s Carol Vargo, a third generation Society member of more than forty years and a current board member, recalls that, “Back in the day, I think this was a group for women to not only pray the rosary but to talk about raising a family, running a household, etc. They were each other’s ‘therapists.’
 Gone are the days when Moms can solve all their problems talking over the fence with their neighbors.”

 In 2024, St. John’s Rosary Society celebrated the 125th anniversary of its founding.